LEARNING GUIDE TO:

 Rationale for Using the Movie: The script for the film was written by the author of the novel, Harper Lee, and remains true to the novel's intentions, thus the film and the book reinforce each other.
 To Kill a Mockingbird, with its lessons about dignity, tolerance and respect is an excellent account of the racism that dominated the legal and social system in the South until after the Civil Rights Movement.
 Atticus Finch is one of the best role models ever shown in film.

 Objectives/Student Outcomes Using this Learning Guide: Students who see the film will gain easier access to the novel, although the film by itself clearly demonstrates Lee's universal themes.
-Through the discussion questions and assignments at the end of this guide, students will be able to exercise research, writing and speaking skills dealing with elements of literature as well as the value of the story's themes to society.
+Through the discussion questions and assignments at the end of this guide, students will be able to exercise research, writing and speaking skills dealing with elements of literature as well as the themes of the story.

 Possible Problems: Minor.
 The word "nigger" is used several times by whites who are portrayed as ignorant and racist.
 The word "boy," applied to a black man in a derogatory manner, is also used by the villain.
 This is a story about a place and time in American history when these words were often used to describe African Americans.
 The story disapproves of the use of these terms.